 Gandhi, during a visit to poll-bound Rajasthan, Gandhi had travelled to Ajmer Sharif dargah before paying his visit to Pushkar temple.
 After his visit to Pushkar, the head priest of the temple told reporters that Gandhi had described his gotra as Dattatreya.
 Dattatreya, the priest had said, were Kauls and Kauls were Kashmiri Brahmins.’

-This caused quite a flutter among Gandhi’s political rivals, particularly in the BJP, whose senior ministers reacted with lightening speed.
+This caused quite a flutter among Gandhi’s political rivals, particularly in the BJP, whose senior ministers reacted with lightning speed.
 Leading the pack was Union Minister of Textiles Smriti Irani, who had unsuccessfully contested the last Lok Sabha elections against Gandhi from Amethi.

 Irani, who is married to a Parsi, wrote about her gotra, “My gotra is Kaushal Sir as is my father’s as was his father’s and his father’s and his father’s…My husband and children are Zoroastrians so can’t have a gotra.
 The sindoor I wear is my belief as a practising Hindu.
 Now get back to your life.”